High-Tech Employee Antitrust Litigation: Civil class action

 The trial of the class action for the remaining Defendant companies was scheduled to begin on May 27, 2014.
 The plaintiffs intended to ask the jury for $3 billion in compensation, a number which could in turn have tripled to $9 billion under antitrust law.
-However, in late April 2014, the four remaining defendants, Apple Inc, Google, Intel and Adobe Systems, agreed to settle out of court.
-Any settlement must be approved by Judge Lucy Koh.
+However, in late April 2014, the four remaining defendants – Apple Inc, Google, Intel and Adobe Systems – agreed to settle out of court.
+Any settlement was to be approved by Judge Lucy Koh.

-On May 23, 2014, Apple, Google, Intel, Adobe agreed to settle for $324.5 million.
-Lawyers sought 25% in attorneys’ fees, plus expenses of as much as $1.2 million, according to the filing.
-Additional award payments of $80,000 would be sought for each named plaintiff who served as a class representative.
-Payouts will average a few thousand dollars based on the salary of the employee at the time of the complaint.
+On May 23, 2014, Apple, Google, Intel, and Adobe agreed to settle for $324.5 million.
+Lawyers sought 25% in attorneys' fees, plus expenses of as much as $1.2 million, according to the filing.
+Additional award payments of $80,000 were sought for each named plaintiff who served as a class representative.
+Payouts were to average a few thousand dollars based on the salary of the employee at the time of the complaint.

-In June 2014, Judge Lucy Koh expressed concern that the settlement may not be a good one for the plaintiffs.
-Michael Devine, one of the plaintiffs, said the settlement is unjust.
-In a letter he wrote to the judge he said the settlement represents only one-tenth of the $3 billion in compensation the 64,000 workers could have made if the defendants had not colluded.
+In June 2014, Judge Lucy Koh expressed concern that the settlement would not be a good one for the plaintiffs.
+Michael Devine, one of the plaintiffs, said the settlement was unjust.
+In a letter he wrote to the judge he said the settlement represented only one-tenth of the $3 billion in compensation the 64,000 workers could have made if the defendants had not colluded.

 On August 8, 2014, Judge Koh rejected the settlement as insufficient on the basis of the evidence and exposure.
 Rejecting a settlement is unusual in such cases.
 This left the defendants with a choice between raising their settlement offer or facing a trial.

 On September 8, 2014, Judge Koh set April 9, 2015 as the actual trial date for the remaining defendants, with a pre-trial conference scheduled for December 19, 2014.
 Also, as of early September 2014, the defendants had re-entered mediation to determine whether a new settlement could be reached.

 A final approval hearing was held on July 9, 2015.
 On Wednesday September 2, 2015, Judge Lucy H. Koh signed an order granting Motion for Final Approval of Class Action Settlement.

-The settlement website stated that Adobe, Apple, Google, and Intel has reached a settlement of $415 million and other companies settled for $20 million.
+The settlement website stated that Adobe, Apple, Google, and Intel had reached a settlement of $415 million and other companies settled for $20 million.
 According to the settlement website, Gilardi & Co., LLC distributed the settlement to class members the week of December 21, 2015.